Lithuania

 New sources of financing were introduced in 2019: a person’s private contribution (3% of the person’s gross wage) and the state’s contribution (1.5% of the national average wage).

-Once a pension fund scheme has been set up, people cannot withdraw funds before reaching pension age.
+Once a pension fund scheme has been established, individuals cannot withdraw funds before reaching pension age.

-Pension scheme eligibility: Employed persons under 40 years of age and all persons currently taking part in the pension scheme will be included in the new scheme, but they can opt out.
+Pension scheme eligibility: Employed persons under 40 years of age and all individuals currently participating in the pension scheme will be included in the new scheme, but they can opt out.

-Life cycle funds: Pension accumulation companies will be obligated to offer participants to join pension funds that are most appropriate to them regarding age.
+Life cycle funds: Pension accumulation companies will be required to offer participants the opportunity to join pension funds that are most suitable for them based on their age.
 This means managers will be compelled to get maximum return on investment when participants are young and work towards securing the wealth accrued over a lifetime once they start nearing retirement age.

 Annuity: As of July 1, 2020, the State Social Insurance Fund became the centralized provider of annuity services.
 There are two types: deferred and standard annuities.
 The mandatory annuity purchase limit has been reduced to €10,806.
 This means an annuity should be purchased only after accumulating at least €10,807.